( 4.4 Average / 16 Ratings )

 ++ Asus EZ tuning wizard

--- on board sound (Realtec ALC1220A) & Asus sonic studio 3 software
+-- Asus sonic studio 3 software for on board sound solution

--> when using the optical S/PDIF connector my 5.1 Onkyo AVR will be dedected as 2.0 device and also the device routing software feature will not work
+-> when using the optical S/PDIF connector the sonic device routing software feature will not work

 -> when using the HDMI connector my 5.1 AVR will be dedected correctly as 5.1 device but sonic studio 3 effects can not be used